Nucleus 8 sound processor and headpiece from Cochlear Ltd.

 - The external sound processor has multiple microphones and is connected to a headpiece with a magnet that couples with the electrode array under the scalp.
 It looks similar to a large, behind-the-ear hearing aid, but instead of amplifying sound waves, it converts them into electrical pulses that the implant sends to the auditory nerve.

-The Cochlear Nucleus 7 system, introduced in 2017, was the first Made-for-iPhone cochlear implant.
-It also provides wireless audio streaming directly from Android phones that support that ASHA (audio streaming for hearing aids) protocol.
-Nucleus 7 benefits include:
+The Cochlear Nucleus 8 system, introduced in November 2022, is the successor of the Cochlear Nucleus 7, which was the first Made-for-iPhone cochlear implant.
+Like its predecessor, it provides wireless audio streaming directly from Android phones that support the ASHA (audio streaming for hearing aids) protocol and Apple iOS 15 or later.
+Nucleus 8 benefits include:

-- Superior sound processing, with automatic adjustments to various listening environments via Cochlear’s SmartSound IQ with SCAN.
+- Superior sound processing, with automatic adjustments to various listening environments via Cochlear’s SmartSound IQ 2 with SCAN 2.

 - Hands-free audio streaming, with Cochlear’s 2.4 GHz True Wireless streaming accessories.

-- Smartphone connectivity, including wireless streaming of phone calls and music from Apple iPhones and compatible Android phones, without the need for an intermediary streaming accessory.
+- Smartphone connectivity, including wireless streaming of phone calls and music from Apple iPhones and compatible Android phones, without the need for an intermediary streaming accessory, and has added Bluetooth LE Audio making it ready for Auracast, when available.

-For patients who don’t want a sound processor sitting on their ear with a wire extending to a headpiece linked to the implant, Cochlear puts all the sound processing in a standalone Kanso cochlear implant headpiece.
-It utilizes the same sound processing software and uses the same implant electrode as the Nucleus 7 system.
+For patients who don’t want a sound processor sitting on their ear with a wire extending to a headpiece linked to the implant, Cochlear puts all the sound processing in a standalone Kanso 2 cochlear implant headpiece.
 Cochlear says Kanso is the smallest and lightest off-the-ear sound processor available with two microphones.

 Nucleus Hybrid implant system